 So that’s it?
 I just have to sign up, and you’ll promote my book and schedule events for me throughout the challenge period?
 This sounds too good to be true!

 Wouldn’t it be great if it WAS that easy?
 The Read Local Challenge is a great way for local authors and illustrators in our region to connect with local readers, but there is a LOT of coordination that goes on behind the scenes to make this happen.
 It’s far too much work for any one person to handle alone!
 We all need to work together to make the challenge a success each year.

 We will print up the full-color Read Local Challenge posters and distribute them to schools/libraries/booksellers within our challenge area.
-We offer FREE Kick-off parties to anyone who would like to host one, and we will coordinate requests with author/illustrator availability to match hosts with authors/illustrators for their events.
+We offer FREE Read Local Starter Kits to any school/library/group who requests one, and FREE Read Local Parties to anyone who would like to host one, and we will coordinate requests with author/illustrator availability to match hosts with authors/illustrators for their events.
 We will also reach out to conferences and festivals, whenever possible.